2025 GENERAL ELECTION FAQ

 Where can I find what will be on my ballot?

-Your county Board of Elections office has two sample ballots for voters to see what offices are up for election, and who the candidates are: one with Republican candidates and one with Democratic candidates.
+Your county Board of Elections office has sample ballots for voters to see what offices are up for election, and who the candidates are.
 You can find your county’s Board of Elections here.
 Once you are on your county’s site, you will enter your name and the ballot options for your district will come up.

 Where can I find information about the candidates and issues on my ballot?